marcinklysz/TouristGuideAroundStrzelin/README.md

 Now I am working on updating this app to a newest programing standards.
 At this point there are some difficulties to compile, mostly because of obsoleted methods and libraries which were used in 2014.
 Howewer .apk file created using old version of "Eclipse" is now working correctly on devices with actual version of android.

 ## Inspiration
 I created this app back in 2014 to let people who are visiting Strzelin to experience Strzelin historical track in more modern way (using their smartphones or tablets).
-At that time there was only one official paper version of Tourist guide through Strzelin historical track.
+At that time there was only one official paper version of tourist guide through Strzelin historical track.

 ## Contact
 marcinklysz@gmail.com